-There are so many hazards on a construction site, and people and workers often dismiss the dangers of electricity.
+There are so many obvious hazards on a construction site, such as falling debris and fall hazards, that workers often dismiss the dangers of electricity.
 We use electricity in so many ways from plugging in tools to turning on lights, and it is easy to forget how dangerous construction sites can be when you add in these electric hazards.
 High voltage, multiple wires, and a large number of electrical sources increase the risk of electrical injuries on a construction site.
 Most construction sites are high voltage environments with workers using heavy machinery and power tools which increase the risk for electrical injury.
 The effects of electrocution, especially in these environments, can be devastating.
 They bring along with them injuries that alter different bodily functions and may never return to normal.
 Victims may suffer burns, nerve damage, and permanent damage to entire systems in the body.
 In more extreme cases, victims actually suffer fatal injuries as a direct result of electrocution on a construction site.

-If you or a loved have suffered the tragic effects of electrocution due to a construction site injury, call the experienced attorneys at The Law Offices of Michael S. Lamonsoff, PLLC, today.
-Our construction electrocution accident attorneys are serious about financial compensation for victims who have suffered electrocution accidents on construction sites.
+If you or a loved have suffered the tragic effects of electrocution due to a construction site injury, call construction accident law firm The Law Offices of Michael S. Lamonsoff, PLLC, today.
+Our construction accident attorneys are serious about financial compensation for victims who have suffered electrocution accidents on construction sites.